pristine-shin/FlashDrop/api_docs/api_routes.md

 ### Add post to likes

-Users should be able to liked posts.
+Users should be able to like posts.
+This should increment the number next to the "likes" on the post itself, as well as add the post to the users "likes" page.

 - **Require authentication**: True
 - **Request**